Kanunnikoff/Kanunnikoff/README.md

 ### Hi there 👋🏻

-Android Developer at Sportmaster LLC
-O’STIN app team
+Android Developer at Sportmaster LLC, O’STIN app team

 My personal apps on Google Play and App Store can be found by the same developer name.